 How Do Tattoos Work?

 Tattoos are a form of artistic expression.
 They can display artistic freedom or be a part of a cultural tradition.
 Many have personal meaning for the individual, and their tattoos become a narrative of their lives.
-Whatever the reason, we want to know more about they work.
+Whatever the reason, we need to know more about how they work.

 How Do Tattoos Work?

-Artists apply tattoos using a mechanical machine operated by a foot pedal.
+Artists apply tattoo ink using a specialized mechanical machine operated by a foot pedal.
 These could have one or more needles (some machines use up to 35 needles).
 The machine works by pricking your skin.
 This can be between fifty and three thousand times per minute.

 Although it may feel like it’s going much deeper, it’s actually only penetrating one or two millimeters deep.
 As the needle pierces through the skin, ink is deposited into the dermis.
 This is the second layer of skin after the epidermis.

 The pigment particles of the ink are too big for the white blood cells.
-This means they’re unable to absorb them and is why they stay on the skin.
-Some small particles are removed, but the majority will remain there permanently.
+This means they’re unable to absorb them and is why they stay within the skin.
+Some small particles are removed, but the majority will remain in position permanently.

 As you can see from this, ink is an important factor in that the pigment particles need to be right.
 Another important aspect is how far into the skin the ink goes.